dl-tg/scaffolder/README.md

 Every file has it's corresponding contents.

 ## Contributing
-If you want to contibute to Scaffolder but don't know how, refer to the official Github guide[Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)
+If you want to contibute to Scaffolder but don't know how, refer to the official Github guide - [Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

 ## License
 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for details.